PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cluster is the first production consumer, preserving its original runner order while replacing up to seven identical index constructions with one.

+The repeated mixed-attention/elementwise-gate/Pad/dual-postconv-gate/NDHWC-
+gate/cost-volume-scatter/Add-Concat-suffix/dual-Mul-Concat sequence is the second production consumer.
+Four occurrences retain all eight runners and one occurrence retains the original seven-runner suffix without mixed attention.
+Each occurrence now constructs at most one index instead of as many as eight.
+Later isolated calls remain standalone because the scope must not cross the legacy ModelIR mutators surrounding them.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while